Gurudutt-Goswami/Spotfire-Ironpython/README.md

    for page in Application.Document.Pages: print page.Title
 ````
-4. ##### Use document property directly inside a calculated column to make wild card search on an input field
+4. ##### Use document property directly inside a calculated column to make wild card search on an input field eg.
 ````
 case when Upper([City]) ~= Upper("${wildcard}") then "Y" else "N" end
 ````